fcuny/fcuny.github.io/content/_index.md

 👋 My name is Franck Cuny and this is my little corner on the web.

-I currently work as a [Site Reliability Engineer](https://en.wikipedia.org/wiki/Site_reliability_engineering) (SRE) at [Roblox](https://www.roblox.com).
-Previously, I worked as a SRE at [Twitter](https://twitter.com/TwitterEng).
-My focus is on Platform and large infrastructure.
+I'm a Technical Director at [Roblox](https://www.roblox.com), where I'm focusing on Reliability.
+Previously, I worked at [Twitter](https://twitter.com/TwitterEng) for close to 8 years, where I was a Sr Staff Site Reliability Engineer.
+My focus is on Platform and Compute infrastructure.

-I'm interested in building sustainable teams, improving the management and operation of large infrastructure, and to work with different teams to implement best practices around reliability and security.

 The simplest way to contact me is via <a href="mailto:franck@fcuny.net">email</a>.
-Some of my code is hosted <a href="https://git.fcuny.net">there</a>.